 If your shares are registered directly in your name with our transfer agent, Issuer Direct, the Internet Availability Notice was sent directly to you by the Company.
 The Internet Availability Notice provides instructions on how to request printed proxy materials and how to access your proxy card which contains instructions on how to vote via the Internet or by telephone.
 For shareholders who receive a paper proxy card, instructions for voting via the Internet or by telephone are set forth on the proxy card.
 The Internet and telephone voting facilities for shareholders of record will close at 12:00 a.m.
-EDT on June 9, 2017.
+EDT on June 7, 2018.
 If your shares are held in an account at a brokerage firm, bank, trust or other similar organization, like the vast majority of our shareholders, you are considered the "beneficial owner" of shares held in "street name" and the Internet Availability Notice was forwarded to you by that organization.
-You will receive instructions from your broker, bank, trustee or other nominee that must be followed in order for your broker, bank, trustee or other nominee to vote your shares per your instructions.
+You will receive instructions from your broker, bank, trustee or other nominee to vote your shares per your instructions.
 See the section below entitled "Abstentions and Broker Non-Votes" for additional information regarding the impact of abstentions and broker-non votes on the votes required for each proposal.